-Then, Tyger is to to leave the area and pick up the system
+Then, Tyger is to to leave the area, retrieving the system

 after five, or so, hours.
-Dorothy also wants him to review the tape
+Dorothy wants him to review the tape

-before submitting it and his report the next day.
+before submitting it, and his report, the following day.

 Like the usual case of flu, therefore, Tyger flutters in the